About Petaluma Pumpkin Patch

 The Petaluma Pumpkin Patch and Amazing Corn Maze is a respite from our busy lives.
 A day spent in the country at a much slower pace lowers stress while enjoying the fresh air, farm life, getting lost in the maze and finding your way out, while picking pumpkins, and is a lot of FUN!!

-Come Visit Us at Petaluma Pumpkin Patch and Amazing Corn Maze
+Visit Our Amazing Corn Maze

 The Corn Maze Story